 Although I have not run for elected office before, with the help of my Bartholomew friends and neighbors, I’ve been learning about Bartholomew County needs, and the specific role of the County Council.

 Because county government has been one party rule for many decades, neither the Council or the Commission has been responsive to concerns and requests from residents.
 Not surprisingly they’ve been more responsive to the demands of some businesses that pollute and consume natural resources.
-That’s even when the operation of a business, like a CAFO or concentrated animal feeding operation (AKA "poop factories"), directly affects the people in nearby homes - their health, quality of life, and property values.
+That’s even when the operation of a business, like the new "biosolids" company, or a concentrated animal feeding operation (CAFO, "poop factory"), directly affects the people in nearby homes - their health, quality of life, and property values.

 And yet, the county government has been against solar "farms", even when farmers want to contract their own land for this income source that neither pollutes nor consumes the county’s natural resources.
 I recently learned that my beautiful, beautiful state is currently ranked dead last by U.S News and World Report, in overall quality of the environment.
 That was an eye opener.

-Growing up on south side, Indianapolis, my sisters and brother and I had music lessons and the World Book Encyclopedia; Dad took us camping, and to nearly every race car track in Indiana and surrounding states.
-Sundays we went to Grandmother Elma’s farmhouse, and I spent long summer days with her, my cousins, and the rolling hills.
+Growing up on the south side of Indianapolis, my sisters and brother and I had music lessons and band, family vacations to historical sites all over the USA, discussions around the dinner table, lots of books, and lots of time with our many cousins.
+Dad took us camping, and to nearly every race car track in Indiana and surrounding states.
+Sundays we went to Grandmother Elma’s farmhouse in Reddington, and I spent long summer days with her, my cousins, and the rolling hills.
 Mom finished college through night school and became a teacher, while Dad practiced law.
 I went to Ball State, worked a few years, married, and then completed a PhD in psychology at Notre Dame.

 My career after that included teaching, research, and therapy services.
 In Cleveland I worked with Veterans of all ages who were living with serious difficulties, both physical and mental.
 They’d served in wars from Korea, Viet Nam, Kuwait, Bosnia, Afghanistan and Iraq.
 I was proud to work for the VA, and proud to be a union member of the American Federation of Government Employees.
 Since moving back to Indiana, I’ve continued in part-time psychology practice.